Cookies on the Healthspan site

 There are even suggestions that vitamin D supplements may provide additional protection for frontline healthcare workers, certainly in Ireland where vitamin D deficiency is prevalent.

-Our immune cells, including B and T lymphocytes, all carry specific vitamin D receptors that help to regulate their activity.1 Vitamin D helps to activate macrophages - our hunter-killer immune cells that engulf and destroy viruses and bacteria - and stimulates the production of antibiotic-like proteins (definsins) within the lining of the respiratory tract.
-Vitamin D also increases our production of natural antimicrobial factors.2
+Our immune cells, including B and T lymphocytes, all carry specific vitamin D receptors that help to regulate their activity.2 Vitamin D helps to activate macrophages – our hunter-killer immune cells that engulf and destroy viruses and bacteria – and stimulates the production of antibiotic-like proteins (definsins) within the lining of the respiratory tract.
+Vitamin D also increases our production of natural antimicrobial factors.3

 During Victorian times respiratory infections were treated with cod liver oil and exposure to UV-rich sunlight, both of which are now known to help boost circulating levels of vitamin D.

-Studies involving over 19,000 adults show that people with the lowest levels of vitamin D are 36% more likely develop a common cold than those with high levels, for example.3
+Studies involving over 19,000 adults show that people with the lowest levels of vitamin D are 36% more likely develop a common cold than those with high levels, for example.4

 By protecting against the viruses that cause colds and bronchitis, vitamin D also helps to reduce the risk of a flare-up in people with asthma.
 Taking a vitamin D supplement can reduce the risk of a severe asthma attack that needs emergency treatment by as much as 61%.

-In fact, the association between low vitamin D levels and respiratory infections is greatest in people with asthma (5.6-fold increased risk) or chronic obstructive pulmonary disease (2.2-fold increased risk).5
+In fact, the association between low vitamin D levels and respiratory infections is greatest in people with asthma (5.6-fold increased risk) or chronic obstructive pulmonary disease (2.2-fold increased risk).6

 It has been suggested that one reason why a disproportionate number of people from BAME communities have experienced serious COVID-19 infections may relate to vitamin D status.
 This is because a higher level of melanin pigment in the skin reduces the ability to synthesise vitamin D on exposure to sunlight.

-Current research commissioned by the UK Government is exploring a potential link between vitamin D deficiency and coronavirus severity, but as yet nothing has been confirmed.
+Current research commissioned by the UK Government is exploring a potential link between vitamin D deficiency and coronavirus severity.

 Vitamin D is only found in useful amounts in oily fish, liver products, eggs, butter or fortified foods, and many people, in particular those following certain plant-based diets, don't consume these in sufficient quantities.
 Hence the recommendation to take 10mcg of vitamin D per day as a supplement.